LunarEclipses/LunarEclipses/README.md

 - 👀 I’m interested in Java, Python, HTML, CSS
 - 🌱 I’m currently learning Java, Python
 - 💞️ I’m looking to collaborate
+- learning scala and other JVM languages but probably coding mostly in python...